prawnsgamers/prawnsgamers.github.io/kalamala/Play.md

 link3here: true
 ---

-The rules to play Kalamala are very good.
+We're currently working on a way to let you play Kalamala, both as an app and on this very webpage.
+Check back later.